keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

 [KeptnTaskDefinition](../../yaml-crd-ref/taskdefinition.md)
 reference page for the synopsis and examples for each runner.

+## Executing sequential tasks

+All `KeptnTaskDefinition` resources at the same level (either pre-deployment or post-deployment) execute in parallel.
+This is by design, because Keptn is not a pipeline engine.
+Task sequences that are not part of the lifecycle workflow should not be handled by KLT but should instead be handled by the pipeline engine tools being used such as Jenkins, Argo Workflows, Flux, and Tekton.

+For task sequences that are part of the lifecycle workflow can be defined sequentially in a `KeptnTaskDefinition` resource, which can execute a virtually unlimited number of programs and actions.
+You have great flexibility in how you define your `KeptnTaskDefinition` resources, allowing you to define the ideal mix of tasks that execute sequentially and tasks (or sets of tasks) that execute in parallel.

+If you define a `container-runtime` runner container for your `KeptnTaskDefinition`, you can do anything allowed by the configuration you define for that container.

+If you use either the `deno-runtime` or `python-runtime` runner, you can specify the actions to take by coding the actual calls inline in the manifest, by calling scripts on a remote webserver, or by calling other `KeptnTaskDefinition` resources you have defined.

+As an example, consider the `KeptnTaskDefinition` resources you need for testing your `KeptnApp`:

+- Perhaps you need to run a set of integration tests, a set of performance tests, and a set of regression tests.
+- Perhaps you need to run these on Linux, MacOS, and Windows.
+- Perhaps you need to run these for Java 11, Java 17, and Java 21.

+You have several options:

+- Define one `KeptnTaskDefinition` resource that runs integration tests, then regression test, then performance tests in order.

+  - You could use the `functionRef` syntax and code the calling sequences for all tests inside your `KeptnTaskDefinition` resource or you could use the `httpRef` syntax to call scripts from an external webserver.
+  - You could code separate `KeptnTaskDefinition` resources for integration tests, regression tests, and performance tests.
+    These three test sets could then run in parallel.
+  - You could create a `KeptnTaskDefinition` resource that uses the `functionRef` syntax to call the `KeptnTaskDefinition` resources for each type of testing.
+    Executing that resource would execute the three types of tests in sequential order.

 ## Context

 A Kubernetes context is a set of access parameters